 In a separate bowl stir together the cornstarch and water.
 Set aside.
 Once the sauce is boiling slowly add the cornstarch mixture, while whisking.
 Bring back to a boil and then turn the heat down to low and let simmer for 10 minutes.

-Toss the chicken (about 15 pieces at a time) in the flour, then into the buttermilk and then back into the flour.
-Place the coated chicken in the hot oil and cook for about 5-7 minutes, turning the chicken so all sides get cooked.
-The chicken needs to be cooked through and up to temp.
+Two pieces of chicken at a time, once in each hand (fingers), dip the chicken in the flour, then into the buttermilk and then back into the flour.
+Place the coated chicken in the hot oil and cook for about 5-7 minutes, turning the chicken as needed.
+The chicken needs to be cooked through and up to temperature, 165 degrees.

 Place the cooked chicken on a paper towel lined plate.